 You’ll need to make it before you run out of time/money.

-If your money allows you to keep going for 6 month and you need to spend most of your time developing your products or services, you’ll have less time developing your customers and the other way around.
-Of course motivation is a major driving force and can speed things up immensely.
-However if you run out of money your time is over.
+If your money allows you to keep going for six months and you need to spend most of your time developing your products or services, you’ll have less time acquiring your customers and the other way around.
+Of course, motivation is a major driving force and can speed things up immensely.
+However, if you run out of money, your time is over.

-So lets assume you are highly motivated, but you have a limited amount of time/money (probably the most common situation) you’ll need good services or products for your customers.
-That’ll give you the time to set-up the business and to find customers.
-If you don’t have the right products or services you’ll need more time/money to establish that.
+So let’s assume you are highly motivated.
+Still, you have a limited amount of time/money (probably the most common situation), and you’ll need good services or products for your customers.
+That’ll give you the time to set up the business and to find customers.
+If you don’t have the right products or services, you’ll need more time/money to establish that.

 To take the example with the flower shop from above, you’ll not only need great flowers to sell, but you’ll also need to know a lot about it.
-As more experience you have in the flower business as easier it’ll be and as better your services and products will be and therefore you’ll need less time/money to get going.
-If you don’t have the experience then go and get it.
-Work in a flower shop for 6 to 12 month.
+The more experience you have in the flower business, the easier it’ll be – and the better your services and products are, you’ll need less time/money to get going.
+If you don’t have the experience, then go and get it.
+Work in a flower shop for 6 to 12 months.
 Find out everything you can while having an income that supports you.
 Then when you’re ready, start your business.

 Another way is to find out what you’re already good at.
-The reason you’re good at it is because you have been doing it successfully for quite a while and constantly improved your skill.
-So why not start your business in something you’re really good at?
+You’re good at it because you have been doing it successfully for quite a while and constantly improve your skill.
+So why not start your business in something you’re good at?